 To consider the report attached.

-It was proposed by Councillor Morgan and seconded by Councillor Bullivant that the Committee recommend the actions below are agreed by Executive and then Full Council.
+It was proposed by Councillor Bullivant and seconded by Councillor Swain that the budget proposals be recommended to Council.

 A vote was taken.

 Councillors Austen, Bullivant, D Cox, Evans, Hayes, G Hook, Morgan, Nuttall, Parker-Khan, Petherick, Swain, and Tume.